Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Applications to Constrained Optimal Control

-Further constraints are defined for the sinks \verb|node_42| and \verb|node_45|, i.e., $p_{42}\geq\SI{58.3}{\bar}$ and $p_{45}\geq\SI{61}{\bar}$.
 They are located in the very south and south-west of the network, respectively.
 The constraints for the compressor station \verb|cs| is given by a characteristic field as shown in Fig.~\ref{figure:Griechenland}.
-We employ the semi-convex approximation of the polyhedric approximation as described above, see Fig.~\ref{abb:aggKennfeld}.
+We employ the semiconvex approximation of the polyhedric approximation as described above, see Fig.~\ref{abb:aggKennfeld}.

-The optimization was run with {\sc Donlp2} with a tolerance $\verb|epsx|=\num{e-3}$ and took 10.1~min.
-Fig.~\ref{figure:targetAndConstraintGreek} shows results for the targets of some selected nodes.
-The variable operation mode for the compressor station is plotted in Fig.~\ref{figure:controlsAndConstraintsGreek}.
+The simulation interval is now [\SI{0}{\hour},\SI{24}{\hour}].
+Beside the adiabatic head $H_{ad}^{cs}(t_i)$ for the compressor station, we consider all flow rates $q_s(t_i)$, $s=1,\ldots,47$, at the discrete control points $t_i=i\,\SI{900}{\second}$, $i=1,\ldots,96$ as control variables, which gives $c\in\R^{4608}$.
+As a consequence, we enforce $\Delta t\le \SI{900}{\second}$ in our simulations to reach every control point with our adaptive scheme.
+We further set $\beta_s=10^{-5}$ for all $s$ and $\alpha=1$ in the objective function \eqref{obj:Mnv}.
+The optimization is challenging due to the additional state constraints.
+It was run with {\sc Donlp2} with a tolerance $\texttt{TOL}=\num{e-3}$ and took 10.1~min.
+We note that the dimension of the overall discrete state vector taken over space and time reaches more than a million in certain cases.
+Fig.~\ref{figure:targetAndConstraintGreek} shows exemplary results for the targets of two selected nodes.
+The variable operation mode for the compressor station is plotted in Fig.~\ref{figure:controlsAndConstraintsGreek} (top).
 All constraints are satisfied.

+We have also reduced the discrete control points to $t_i=i\,\SI{3600}{\second}$, $i=1,\ldots,24$, which scales down the dimension of the control space to $c\in\R^{1152}$. {\sc Donlp2} was still able to find a feasible solution after 2.5~min.
+The corresponding operation mode for the compressor station is shown in Fig.~\ref{figure:controlsAndConstraintsGreek} (bottom).
+It differs from the solution found for $\Delta t=\SI{900}{\second}$.